cscorley/dissertation/chapters/5_discussion/3_combo.md

 three of these four elements, while the fourth is the message of the commit written by the committing developer.
-Intuitively, it makes sense to always include additions, as they represent the new words (code) that represent the software at that moment.
+Intuitively, it makes sense to always include additions, as they represent the new words (code) that represent the code that was being worked on at that moment.
 Likewise, the message is also an intuitive inclusion as it contains words that describe the change itself in natural language, which may help the model learn words more likely to be used in queries.
 It may not make sense, however, to include both context and removals during corpus construction as they would increase noise of certain words, e.g., over valuing words that have already appeared in additions over and over again, as in context words, and duplicating value of words that have already appeared in additions when they are no longer valid, as in removed words.

 \todo{update git diff example with message}